kubeflow/spark-operator/docs/api-docs.md

 <td>
 <em>(Optional)</em>
 <p>MaxSimultaneousDownloads specifies the maximum number of remote dependencies to download
-simultaneously in a driver or executor pod.</p>
+simultaneously in a driver or executor pod.
+Deprecated.</p>
 </td>
 </tr>
 </tbody>